floooh/sokol-zig/README.md

 Auto-generated Zig bindings for the [sokol headers](https://github.com/floooh/sokol).

-For Zig version 0.12.0-dev.
+For Zig version 0.12.0 and 0.13.0-dev

 In case of breaking changes in Zig, the bindings might fall behind.
 Please don't hesitate to ping me via a Github issue, or even better, provide a PR :)

-Support for previous stable Zig versions is in branches (e.g. `zig-0.11.0`), those versions are 'frozen in time' though.
+Support for stable Zig versions is in branches (e.g. `zig-0.12.0`), those versions are 'frozen in time' though.

 Related projects: